Eomm/blog-posts/posts/bonus-change-log-level.md

 ## End

-This article shows you how much flexibile Fastify and its components are.
+This article shows you how flexible Fastify and its components are.
 Within Fastify you can manipulate and configure everything for each route incrementing your control over your application.

 For more Fastify content, follow me on [Twitter](https://twitter.com/ManuEomm)!